Matthiasclee/RBText/readme.md

 RBText::Screen.height # => 50
 ```

+You can make a terminal bell with `RBText::Screen.bell`

 ### String methods
 If you include `rbtext/string_methods`, you can use RBText formatting and colors as methods on a string.
 ```rb